- Saturday Horse Racing Trends and Free Tips: 1st Oct 2022 - September 30, 2022

 Staged at Flemington racecourse in Melbourne, Australia the race always attracts runners from all corners of the globe, but there are also many key pointers on ‘how to bet on the Melbourne Cup’.

 Being a big-field handicap the bookmakers will offer standard places of one, two, three and four if you are having each-way bets.
-However, with 20+ runners most years then it’s always a good idea to shop around with the bookmakers as many will offer enhanced place terms that can sometimes stretch down to paying out each-way on the top six or seven finishers.
+However, with 20+ runners most years then it’s always a good idea to shop around with the layers, as many will offer enhanced place terms that can sometimes stretch down to paying out each-way on the top five, six or even seven finishers.

-In 2017, young Irish trainer, Joseph O’Brien won the lucrative £2.5 million first prize to win the race for the first time, while he, in fact, led home and Irish 1-2-3 as dad – Aidan O’Brien – trained the second (Johannes Vermeer), with the Willie Mullins-trained Max Dynamite in third.
+In 2017, young Irish trainer, Joseph O’Brien won the lucrative £2.5 million first prize to win the race for the first time, while he, in fact, led home and Irish 1-2-3 as dad – Aidan O’Brien – was responsible for the second (Johannes Vermeer), with the Willie Mullins-trained Max Dynamite in third.

-In 2019, we saw the Danny O’Brien-trained Vow And Declare win the race at betting odds of 10/1, with Prince Of Arran, who was third in 2018, second and placed in the race yet again.
+In 2019, we saw the Danny O’Brien-trained Vow And Declare win the race at betting odds of 10/1, with Prince Of Arran, who was also third in 2018, second and placed in the race yet again – he should be back for more this year.

 There are several other key Melbourne Cup trends and stats to take into the race when trying to find the winner.
 When the final runners are out (normally a few days before the race) you can use these trends to narrow down the big field and highlight the best profiles of recent winners.

-Despite being run over two miles the draw has played a big role too.
-14 of the last 16 winners came from stalls 5 or higher.
-Taking the draw stat a bit further then 10 of the last 16 winners came from stalls 9 or higher.
+Despite being run over two miles, the draw has played a big role too.
+15 of the last 17 winners came from stalls 5 or higher.
+While, taking the draw stat a bit further, it could pay to note that 11 of the last 17 winners came from stalls 9 or higher – the 2020 winner, Twilight Payment, was drawn in stall 12.

 Next up is to note the age of your fancy.
 Why?
-Well, even though we saw a 3 year-old winner in 2017 and 2018, it’s actually worth noting that 10 of the last 16 winners were aged 5 or older.
+Well, even though we saw a 3 year-old winner in 2017 and 2018, then a 4 year-old take the race in 2019 – it’s actually worth noting that 11 of the last 17 winners were aged 5 or older, backed up again in 2020 with a 7 year-old winner.

 Recent Melbourne Cup Winners